ConnerMcCabe/JS-Algorithms/README.md

     given a string, return the same string with all even indexed characters in each word upper cased, and all odd indexed characters in each word lower cased, the zeroth index being even (therefore capitalized) strings will only contain alphabetical characters and spaces, spaces only present with multiple words and will only contain a single space
+### D10- Romanize
+    given a positive number, return a string that contains the Roman Numeral representation of the integer

 ## Notes-
 problem solving strategies-